kos-lang/kos/doc/proposals.md

 * Use _ as operator for empty extraction instead of void, like in Python

+* Allow _ in parameters of the target of -> stream operator

 * Now that we handle x... - throw error if too many args are provided!

 * Reduce need for passing module objects, e.g. when creating builtin dyn props

+* Allow referencing module objects from the language, add a way to extract list of modules

 * Add string.prototype.swapcase()